Megan Wynne: Club career

 Wynne began playing football at a young age alongside her father and siblings.
 At the age of eight, she attended a football camp organised by Watford and impressed enough to be offered a six-week trial with the club.
 After featuring in trial matches, she was offered a place in the club's youth academy and progressed through the youth system before graduating to the club's senior side.
 Wynne also played youth football for Bedwell Rangers as the side represented the Hertfordshire County Football Association at under-16 level in the regional Tesco Cup in 2008.
 She was named Player of the Tournament after scoring the winning goal in the regional South England final.
 The side went on to claim the English title before losing the UK final to Scottish side Hibernian with Wynne again being named Player of the Tournament.

 Wynne travelled to the United States in 2012 to play for the East Tennessee State Buccaneers during the English summer break.
 She also spent two periods on loan with Tottenham Hotspur in 2013 and 2016.
 In 2014, she was named Watford's Player of the Season and, the following year, was appointed captain of the side, replacing Lauren Davey.

 In 2016, Wynne signed for Millwall.
 In 2018, she returned to Tottenham Hotspur, the club she supported growing up, on a permanent basis.
 A year later, she signed her first professional contract with the club, becoming a full-time professional having helped the side win promotion to the FA Women's Super League.

 In 2021 she joined Charlton Athletic and in July 2022, Wynne signed for Southampton F.C. ahead of their debut season in the Women's Championship.

+In August 2024, Wynne joined Australian A-League Women club Perth Glory on a two-year deal.

+On 22 April 2025, Wynne confirmed she had suffered an Anterior cruciate ligament injury, and would require surgery.